Dual-Path Cross-Modal Attention for better Audio-Visual Speech Extraction: Introduction

 One problem of these speech separation systems is that even when they're able to separate sources from mixtures, there is no clear definition of which source is the target source.
 Visual lip movement is able to provide such information.
 Humans fuse audio and video speech pre-consciously \cite{mcgurk1976hearing}, so it is natural to assume that, if a facial video is available, the visible person is the one who should be attended.

 Audio-visual speech technology research includes a wide range of topics, including speech recognition, speech reconstruction, speech separation, and speech extraction.
 Audio-visual speech recognition (AVSR) can be performed on large in-the-wild datasets with reasonable accuracy \cite{avsr0, avsr1, avsr2, avsr3, avsr4}, thus lip movement is able to provide enough information to recognize sentences.
-In some sense, however, speech recognition may be an easier task than speech extraction, because there exist an infinite number of human utterances which would all correspond to the same sentence.
+Audiovisual feature fusion can be performed by concatenating the two feature streams at the input to a Transformer, Conformer or RNN, or by a Transformer using cross-modal attention~\cite{sterpu2018attention, AVASR, nagrani2022attention}.

 Complementary to AVSR is the problem of estimating speech from silent videos.
-Video-to-speech synthesis can be performed with quality that has reasonable word error rate (WER) and perceptual quality (PESQ), but that differs a lot from the original sound \cite{v2s1, v2s2, v2s3, v2s4}.
+Video-to-speech synthesis can be performed with quality that has reasonable word error rate (WER) and perceptual quality (PESQ), but that differs a lot from the original sound \cite{v2s1, v2s4}.
 One source of the difference is the lack of speaker information when only using video cues: if speaker information is provided, the model is able to generate utterances with much better performance \cite{v2s_indivisual}.